webforj/webforj-documentation/docs/components/login.md

 The Login component provides a user-friendly login form interface within a dialog for entering authentication credentials.
 It enhances the user experience by offering:
    >- Clear input fields for username and password.
-   >- Visibility toggle for password to check input.
+   >- Visibility toggle for password to verify input.
    >- Input validation feedback to prompt correct format before submission.

 ## Constructors